 The term “foster youth” means a child who has been removed from his or her home pursuant to Welfare and Institutions (“W&I”) Code section 309, is the subject of a petition filed under W&I Code sections 300 or 602 or has been removed from his or her home and is the subject of a petition filed under W&I Code sections 300 or 602.

-Migratory Youth –
+Migratory Youth

-CCS will be considered to be a pupil’s school of origin for a migratory youth when the child attended the School at the time the pupil’s status changed to a pupil who is a migratory youth.
+CCS will be considered to be a pupil’s school of origin for a migratory youth when the child attended the Charter School at the time the pupil’s status changed to a pupil who is a migratory youth.
 CCS will serve migratory youth, as defined below, whose residency has changed as follows:

 If the migratory youth is enrolled in kindergarten or any of grades TK to 12, inclusive, allow the pupil to continue their education at CCS through the duration of that academic school year.